What You Need to Know About Transistors

 Hello!

-The wonders of technology never fail to amaze, and in today’s digital world there’s always something new just around the corner.
-No matter whether you’ve just picked up the new iPhone invested in the electric car, or had the pacemaker fitted, you’re benefiting from the invention of the transistor.
+The wonders of technology never cease to amaze.
+In today’s digital world, whether you’ve just picked up the latest iPhone, invested in an electric car, or received a pacemaker, you’re benefiting from the invention of the transistor.

-Read on to find out more about the trusty transistor and its role in society today.
+Read on to discover more about the transistor and its continuing role in society.

-A transistor is a tiny electronic component found in computers that have been used to amplify or switch electronic signals.
-When used as an amplifier it takes in a small electronic current at one end and creates a much larger current at the opposite end.
-Amplifying transistors are commonly used in hearing aids.
+A transistor is a compact electronic component used in computers and countless other devices to amplify or switch electronic signals.
+When functioning as an amplifier, it receives a small current at one end and produces a significantly larger current at the other.
+This capability makes amplifying transistors essential in devices such as hearing aids.

 Different Types of Transistors

-There are three types of transistors: bipolar transistors, also known as bipolar junction transistors (BJTs), field-effect transistors (FETs), and insulated-gate bipolar transistors (IGBTs).
+There are three main types of transistors: bipolar junction transistors (BJTs), field-effect transistors (FETs), and insulated-gate bipolar transistors (IGBTs).

-Bipolar transistors use both holes and electrons to carry a charge.
-There are two different types of Bipolar transistors that are manufactured: NPN and PNP.
+Bipolar transistors rely on both electrons and holes to carry charge.
+They are manufactured in two configurations: NPN and PNP.

-The first functioning transistor was created in New Jersey in 1947.
-By 1960 transistors were being incorporated into numerous consumer products, including transistor radios and the first portable TVs in America.
-In 1983, the world’s first cell phone was created by Motorola.
-It was powered by transistors and retailed for $3,995.
+The first working transistor was created in New Jersey in 1947.
+By 1960, transistors were integrated into numerous consumer products, including transistor radios and the first portable TVs in America.
+In 1983, Motorola introduced the world’s first cell phone, powered by transistors and priced at $3,995.

 Thank you!